 - Save More Money!

 - Food Preservation- I got a gift card for Christmas- so I bought a dehydrator.
 We will start with that.
 I am also stocking up on canning supplies so I can start with some water bath canning.
-I have a flat top stove- so we have to look and see if our model will allow us to can, otherwise I will find something else to do.(I did some canning for the first time!)
+I have a flat top stove- so we have to look and see if our model will allow us to can, otherwise I will find something else to do.(I am looking at learning some more new recipes as I go.)

 - Cook From Scratch- Right now I am working on getting rid of some premade things in the pantry, but we will start slow with that and making our own bread.

 - Rain Barrel- Get the rain barrel set up.
 This does involve buying some gutter guards- but we have material to build a stand for it to sit on.

 Here is August’s seed shipment.
 I feel like I need to be in planning mode for next year already!
 I can’t wait to plan next years garden now!
 Expansion is coming!

 Thanks Mike the Gardener- I love my little package I get every month!
 Something to definitely look forward to!